 The second half of the program is a screening of Jacques Richard's 2004 documentary Henry Langlois: Phantom of the Cinemateque.
-Langlois was a legendary cinephile and pioneer of film preservation, who's Musee du Cinema was considered a work of art in it's own right.
+Langlois was a legendary cinephile and pioneer of film preservation, whose Musee du Cinema was considered a work of art in its own right.

 Debora Paget, For Example – Mark Rappaport

 4'33' The Movie – People Like Us

 Nicholas Cage Losing His Shit - Harry Hanrahan

 Henri Langlois: Phantom of the Cinemateque – Jacques Richard